Possessive Adjectives In Spanish (Simple Guide)

 In our second sentence, we use the feminine plural adjective vuestras because there is more than one feminine noun (las casas).

-Long Spanish possessive adjectives
+Long (stressed) Spanish possessive adjectives

-You’ll have no problems using these words by remembering a key rule: They should match the number and gender of the noun you’re discussing.
+Like the short forms, they must match the number and gender of the noun you’re discussing.

 Possessive adjective in EnglishSpanish masculine singularSpanish feminine singularSpanish masculine pluralSpanish feminine plural